PhemcodeJay/Algotrader/README.md

+---

-📈 AlgoTrader - Crypto Signal Scanner & Auto-Trading Engine
+# 📈 AlgoTrader – Crypto Signal Scanner & Auto-Trading Engine

-`ALGOTRADER` is a **real-time crypto signal and trading engine** that blends **multi-timeframe technical analysis**, **machine learning signal filtering**, and **Bybit USDT futures execution** into one automated loop.
+`AlgoTrader` is a **real-time crypto signal and trading engine** combining **multi-timeframe technical analysis**, **machine learning-based signal filtering**, and **Bybit USDT futures trading** into one automated loop.

-It scans high-volume crypto pairs on Bybit, identifies strong entries using indicators like EMA, RSI, MACD, ATR, and Bollinger Bands, ranks signals by score and confidence, filters them using ML, then executes real or virtual trades.
-It logs everything to a PostgreSQL database and exports signal reports to PDF, Discord, and TELEGRAM.
+It scans top-volume USDT pairs on Bybit, generates high-quality signals using technical indicators (EMA, RSI, MACD, ATR, Bollinger Bands), ranks them by score and confidence, filters them using ML, then executes real or simulated trades.
+It logs every action to PostgreSQL and JSON, and exports reports as PDF + social alerts via Discord and Telegram.

 ---